 Leeds University Union

-Leeds University Library aims to make all resources and services accessible to everyone.
-The Library takes a proactive approach, trying to anticipate the needs of disabled people to develop an inclusive learning environment.
-The Library website is very thorough and includes a lot of good information for disabled users.
+The University library aims to make all resources and services accessible to everyone, and takes a proactive approach, trying to anticipate the needs of disabled people to develop an inclusive learning environment.
+The library website includes information for disabled users.

 Extended library loans and use of library accessible study rooms